ShimmerEngineering/ShimmerJavaExamples/README.md

 # Important ~ Migration to JFrog
-With Bintray being sunset, we are currently in the process of moving to the use of JFrog.
-As a test, this is a preliminary branch of which you can use to test your applications.
-Please note this is not the final version as we will be doing more refactoring and updates that have long been scheduled.
-Should you face any problem please do not hesitate to contact us.
-Eventually the goal will be to have the master branch updated and using JFrog.
+With Bintray being sunset, we have migrated to the use of JFrog.
+Should you face any problems please do not hesitate to contact us.
 We apologize for any inconvenience caused.

 # JFrog Gradle Settings
 The gradle file for the example ShimmerBasicExamples have been updated accordingly to the following:-